jamestansongen/30daysmaps2023/README.md

 ### Day 19: 5 Minute Map

 Well I exceeded the time with a total of 6 minutes 5 seconds to find the data, open QGIS, adjust the symbology and export the file.
 In order to make a 5 minute map, one really needs to have a clear idea of what they want to plot, and being familiar with the availability and type of data.
 As such, I chose to do a map of Singapore.
-The map below shows the distribution of lamp posts around the island which makes it one of the safest places to walk at 2am in the morning (besides other factors).
+The map below shows the distribution of lamp posts around the island which makes it one of the safest places to walk at 2am (besides other factors).

 ![SingaporeLampPost](Maps/Day19.png)